-On September 24, 2017, Germany elects a new parliament and government.
+On September 24, 2017, Germany has elected a new parliament and government.
 Will the newly elected political leaders of the country be able to “learn from Athens”?
 A comment by Teresa Pullano, Assistant Professor for European Global Studies.

 “Learning from Athens” is the title of the 2017 edition of dOCUMENTA, one of the world’s most important festivals of contemporary art, taking place in the German city of Kassel every five years.
 This year, and for the first time, the exhibition took place both in Athens, Greece and in Kassel, Germany.
 The choice of the exhibition’s director, Adam Szymczyk, has been both praised and criticized: his choice is, for some, too political, for others just opportunistic.

 Nevertheless, what is interesting is that this festival, expression of European and global art, expresses very well the contradictions of Europe, of its relation to the world and of Germany as a country occupying a specific, symbolic but also concrete, position in the continent’s own narrative.
 Moving part of the festival to Athens meant to highlight two of the main failures of today’s Europe: the ferocious debt crisis that invested the Eurozone, and the refugee crisis.
 Starting from these two contemporary events, “Learning from Athens” also wanted to point to the role of Europe, and of Eurocentrism, in today’s global catastrophes, such as the global economic crisis, wars in the Middle East and the environmental crisis.